ExchangeUnion/xud/README.md

 ./xucli --help
 ```

-You can find more information on how to use `xud` in our [development docs](https://docs.exchangeunion.com/development).
+You can find more information on how to use & configure `xud` in the [docs for developers](https://docs.exchangeunion.com/development).

 Note: If you installed `xud` globally via npm, you can run `xud` and `xucli` from anywhere.
 Otherwise you must run them from the `bin` folder.